rovisapp/rovis-backend/README.md

 # Runs main app
 npm run start

+To run the weather downloader, you need docker, postgres and wgrib2
 # Runs the weather downloader - persist postgres + No docker rebuild
 npm run start:grib
 # Runs the weather downloader - Will docker rebuild + clean reinstall postgres